brownsys/K9db/experiments/schema-annot/README.md

 ## Data Ownership Patterns

 - `commento`: accessorship for nested comments.
 The `comments` table contains a `parentHex` with a self referencing foreign key.
-- `ghchat`: groups have admins, but each member of a group only has access to the group such that chat messages are owned exclusively by their sender and only accessed by a member of a group.
+- `ghchat`: groups have admins, so each member of a group only has access to the group such that chat messages are owned exclusively by their sender and only accessed by a member of a group.
 - `instagram`: messages/conversations are `OWNED_BY` both recipient and sender, shares are `ACCESSED_BY` the user being shared with, group membership is `ACCESSED_BY` the person who adds members
 - `schnack`: each comment is `OWNED_BY` a single user.
 - `hotcrp`: Authors should see a `PaperReview`, but not who conducted the review.
 Hence fields related to who requested the review (`requestedBy`) should be anonymized when the author `GDPR GET`s their data.
-Likewise, when accessors to `PaperReviewRefused` request their data, fields like `email`, `firstName`, and `lastName` should be anonymized.
 - `socify`: follows are dually `OWNED_BY` follower and followable users.
 - `mouthful`: `Author` column represents a data subject embedded within the `Comment` table.
+Unlike other schemas, there is no separate table that clearly refers to a data subject.

 ## Annotations Used